Advertiser Disclosure

 It’s also important to note that if you have a pre-existing illness or injury or if there have been changes to your health within six months of your departure date, you won’t be covered if you suffer an accident directly or indirectly related to the pre-existing condition.

-If you qualify for coverage, National Bank will cover you up to $5,000,000 for emergency medical care if you end up needing it.
+If you qualify for coverage, National Bank will cover you up to $5,000,000 (all figures in CAD) for emergency medical care if you end up needing it.

-We consider the National Bank World Elite Mastercard as the best credit card for insurance in Canada.
-If you make a booking with points, you’ll also be covered, which is another one of the card’s mainstay features.
+With an annual fee of just $150/year, we consider the National Bank® World Elite® Mastercard® as the best credit card for insurance in Canada.
+If you make a booking with points, you’ll also be covered which is another one of the card’s mainstay features.

 If you’re 65 or older, you’re eligible for emergency medical coverage for up to 15 days from when you leave the province in which you reside.
 However, once you turn 76, you would no longer be eligible for any coverage.